-3. If amount of gas venting from furnace is minimal, it is possible to burn the gas at the exit.
+3. If any amount of gas venting from the furnace is minimal, it is possible to burn the gas at the exit.
 Be sure to use a check valve.

 4. Ensure there are no leaks in the hydrogen supply lines.
 A vacuum should be pulled on the hydrogen supply lines to check for leaks.
 Bubble checking of all fittings while under pressure should be part of routine maintenance.

 5. Before opening the furnace door, pump down to less than 100 microns, backfill with an inert gas.
 It would be a good idea to perform this operation one (1) additional time to dilute any hydrogen gas trapped in the pumping exhaust

 6. Institute a good preventative maintenance program/schedule that includes inspecting furnace integrity.
 Items should include such things as inspection of O-rings (not only if they are dirty but also that they are not flat),

 disassembly of solenoid valves to clean their surfaces and components and oil changes on pumps as well as the condition of the belts so to avoid a pump failure.

 7. Intrinsically safe and redundant control systems to ensure operator mistakes are minimized.
 Such as venting, door opening, air releasing . . .

 8. Compliance with NFPA 86 (latest edition) is mandatory.